WebAssembly/spec/document/core/exec/modules.rst

 Here, the notation :math:`\F{allocx}^\ast` is shorthand for multiple :ref:`allocations <alloc>` of object kind :math:`X`, defined as follows:

 $${definition: allocXs}
-$${definition-ignore: allocfuncs allocglobals alloctables allocmems allocelems allocdatas}
+$${definition-ignore: alloctags allocglobals allocmems alloctables allocfuncs allocdatas allocelems}

 For types, however, allocation is defined in terms of :ref:`rolling <aux-roll-rectype>` and :ref:`substitution <notation-subst>` of all preceding types to produce a list of :ref:`closed <type-closed>` :ref:`defined types <syntax-deftype>`: